Szafter12/Car-sales-platform-laravel/README.md

-# Car Sales Platform — Laravel 12 Demo
+# Car Sales Platform — Laravel 12

-A simple **car sales platform** built with **Laravel 12**.
+A **car sales platform** built with **Laravel 12**.
 This repository is a learning/demo project that showcases the Laravel ecosystem: routing, controllers, Eloquent models, Blade views, validation, database migrations, asset bundling with Vite, and automated tests.

-> **Goal:** Provide a clean, documented codebase that helps you (or your reviewers) understand how a typical CRUD web app is structured in Laravel and how to run it locally.

 ---